M64GitHub/libtsprites/README.md

 The different types of sprites exist to help the realisation of ideas.
 Each sprite class has it's different pro's and con's.
-A one size fits all was therefor not taken.
+A one size fits all approach was therefor not taken.
 Instead each sprite class has it's own specialities, implemented as efficient as posssible.

 ### Classes / Structs